 Page (2011) notes that loving ourselves is inherently dependent on those around us.
-We may not struggle with appreciating our easy to love side, our positive traits and good characteristics, but we all likely struggle to love our flaws and weaknesses.
+We may not struggle with appreciating our easy to love side, our positive traits, and good characteristics, but we all likely struggle to love our flaws and weaknesses.
 This is where the care and compassion of others can open us up to the possibility of loving even the most unlovable aspects of ourselves.

 However, this involves making ourselves vulnerable.
-Unfortunately, only great risk to our egos can potentially result in great intimacy with loved ones and, as an indirect result, authentic love for our authentic selves.
+Unfortunately, the only great risk to our egos can potentially result in great intimacy with loved ones and, as an indirect result, authentic love for our authentic selves.

 If you’re looking to enhance your self-love, Page suggests beginning by learning more about our “true” and “false” selves.
 Answering these two questions can help with this:

 - What parts of your authentic self did you have to hide or camouflage in your childhood?

 - In your current relationships, where are you confined to too small a space?
 What parts of yourself are you not expressing?

 If you noticed that the things you are most passionate about or most gifted in are the same things you suppress, don’t be surprised – Page states that this is a common phenomenon.
 To unlock your full potential and embrace these passions and gifts you have, you must open yourself up to others.

 Think about which of your friends, family members, or other loved ones are most supportive of you and your passions or gifts.
 Which of them are encouraging and generous?
 Which of them are not intimidated of your talents or envious of your abilities?
 Identify these supportive people, and cherish your relationship with them.
 Lean on these positive presences in your life, and give back to them when you can (Page, 2011).